The Best Things to Do in Jerusalem in October

 Peek into any synagogue and you’ll see hundreds of men gathered to dance in celebration of the holiday.
 In the large yeshivas, numbers reach into the thousands.

 Some of these are sponsored by the city, others are arranged by synagogues or neighborhoods, but almost all are free.
 Feel free to join in - you'll have a cultural experience unlike any other.

-Note that in religious neighborhoods, men and women are segregated and usually only the men dance.
+Note that in religious neighborhoods, men and women dance separately (and often it's only the men who dance).
 Modest dress is required.

 There are also some women-only simchat beit hashoevah

 events, the largest and most famous of which is the free one sponsored by Tofaah, a women’s only Jewish band.
 The event draws thousands of